openvinotoolkit/geti-sdk/notebooks/README.md

 - [003 upload_and_predict_image](003_upload_and_predict_image.ipynb) -- This notebook
-  shows how to upload an image to an existing project, and get a prediction for it
+  shows how to upload an image to an existing project, and get a prediction for it.

 - [004 create_pipeline_project_from_dataset](004_create_pipeline_project_from_dataset.ipynb)